Man admits killing elderly couple

 He was flanked in the dock by two medical staff from the unit and pleaded not guilty to the murders but guilty to manslaughter by reason of diminished responsibility.

-McEntee also pleaded guilty to a further five charges, namely breaking into Mr and Mrs Cawdrey's home with a knife and stealing a bank card and car keys, indecently exposing himself, stealing their Renault Kangoo and causing damage to it, and driving dangerously.
+McEntee also pleaded guilty to a further five charges, namely breaking into Mr and Mrs Cawdery's home with a knife and stealing a bank card and car keys, indecently exposing himself, stealing their Renault Kangoo and causing damage to it, and driving dangerously.

 In addition he admitted two counts of theft on the same date, and also entered a guilty plea to breaking into a house at Derrybeg Lane in Newry and stealing a key on 25 May 2017.